 A religious reformer he made the Aten, the sun disc, the center of Egypt’s religious life and carried out an iconoclasm that saw the names of Amun, a pre-eminent Egyptian god, and his consort Mut, be erased from monuments and documents throughout Egypt’s empire.
 When he ascended the throne his name was Amenhotep IV, but in his sixth year of rule he changed it to “Akhenaten” a name that the late Egyptologist Dominic Montserrat translated roughly as the “Benevolent one of (or for) the Aten.”
 Error loading player: No playable sources found.
 Akhenaten: mad, bad, or brilliant?
 Yet rather than honour Amun, the god associated with the site, his temples were orientated towards the east, facing in the direction of the sunrise, and dedicated to a new form of the sun-god, known officially by the not-so-catchy formula of “The living one, Ra-Horus of the horizon who rejoices in the horizon in his identity of light which is in the sun disc.”

 Before long this was shortened to “the Aten”, the Egyptian word for “the sun disc”, and the king had changed his name from Amenhotep (“Amun is content”) to Akhenaten (“effective for the Aten”).
 A number of colossal sandstone statues of the king carved for the temples of the Aten at Karnak, where they were attached to pillars in colonnades lining grand open courts, attest to the drastic convulsions coursing through Egyptian society at this time.
+One of them can be seen in Cairo’s Egyptian Museum, which I visited while making the BBC documentary series Treasures of Ancient Egypt.
+The pose and attributes are fairly standard.
 Akhenaten.
 Akhenaten (r.
 1353-1336 BCE) was a pharaoh of Egypt of the 18th Dynasty.

 He is also known as `Akhenaton’ or `Ikhnaton’ and also `Khuenaten’, all of which are translated to mean `successful for’ or `of great use to’ the god Aten.
 Akhenaten chose this name for himself after his conversion to the cult of Aten.
 Prior to this conversion, he was known as Amenhotep IV (or Amenophis IV).
-He was the son of Amenhotep III and his wife Tiye, husband of Queen Nefertiti, and father of both Tutankhamun (by a lesser wife named Lady Kiya) and Tutankhamun’s wife Ankhsenamun (by Nefertiti).
 Alexander the Great: Hunting for a New Past.
 Alexander the Great.
 Alexander the Great.
 Alexander III of Macedon, known as Alexander the Great (21 July 356 BCE – 10 or 11 June 323 BCE), was the son of King Philip II of Macedon.

 He became king upon his father’s death in 336 BCE and went on to conquer most of the known world of his day.
 He is known as 'the great' both for his military genius and his diplomatic skills in handling the various populaces of the regions he conquered.
 He is further recognized for spreading Greek culture, language, and thought from Greece throughout Asia Minor, Egypt, and Mesopotamia to India and thus initiating the era of the "Hellenistic World".

-Alexander's Youth.
+Alexander's Youth When Alexander was young, he was taught to fight and ride by Leonidas of Epirus, a relative of his mother Olympias, as well as to endure hardships such as forced marches.
+While it is clear that his father had a great impact on him, Alexander himself chose to see his success as ordained by divine forces.
 Boudica & Britain: The Roman Empire: in the First Century.
 The Roman Empire.
 Enemies & Rebels.
 In Britain, at the northernmost edge of the empire, Rome’s normal strategies for command and control of its provinces failed horribly.

 It has to do with Cyrus, king of Persia.
-According to the historian Herodotus (The Histories i.46), Cyrus was the son of Cambyses I. Cyrus the Great.
+Cyrus the Great.
 Cyrus the Great.